-Approval by the ARC of placement of machinery, fixtures or equipment of any type, including but not limited to, generators, heating, cooling, air conditioning and refrigeration equipment, shall be conditioned upon proper screening or concealment so as not to be Visible from Neighboring Property.
-Any such screening or concealment shall be (i) solid and integrated architecturally with the design of the Residential Unit or other Structure, (ii) constructed and positioned in such a manner so it is level and plumb with horizontal and vertical building components, and (iii) structurally stable in accordance with sound engineering principles.
-No air conditioning units or appurtenant equipment may be mounted, installed or maintained on the roof of any residential unit or other building on a lot so as to be visible from neighboring property.
-Ground mounted air conditioning units shall be concealed by a solid enclosure so that such units are not Visible from Neighboring Property.
+Approval by the ARC of placement of machinery, fixtures or equipment of any type, including but not limited to, generators, heating, cooling, air conditioning and refrigeration equipment, shall be conditioned upon proper screening or concealment so as not to be visible from neighboring property.
+Any such screening or concealment shall be (i) solid and integrated architecturally with the design of the Residential Unit or Structure, (ii) constructed and positioned in such a manner so it is level and plumb with horizontal and vertical building components, and (iii) structurally stable in accordance with sound engineering principles.
+No air conditioning units or appurtenant equipment may be mounted, installed or maintained on the roof of any Residential Unit or Structure on a Lot so as to be visible from neighboring property.
+Ground mounted air conditioning units shall be concealed by a solid enclosure so that such units are not visible from neighboring property.
 Wind turbines are not allowed.
-All pool equipment shall be screened so as not to be Visible from Neighboring Property.
+All pool equipment shall be screened so as not to be visible from neighboring property.